‘Drunk’ United Airlines pilot Capt. Michael Tallon was forced into rehab for alcoholism. He actually had a concussion, lawsuit claims

 In an email on Tuesday, a United Airlines spokesperson said, “Since this is an ongoing legal matter, we won’t have anything to share.”

-Tallon’s saga began on June 10, 2023, while on a layover in the Azores in the mid-Atlantic, according to his complaint.
+Tallon’s saga began on June 10, 2023, while on a layover in the Azores in the mid-Atlantic, according to his complaint, which was filed July 3 in Chicago federal court.

 “He tripped on an uneven cobblestone walk and fell to the ground, sustaining visible facial lacerations and concussion symptoms,” it states.
 “Following the fall, [Tallon’s co-pilot] observed [his] deteriorating speech and confusion.
 [Tallon] returned to his hotel room to rest, but his head injury worsened.”